 State-Based Architecture

-A context graph is a structured topological field of interconnected states that guide agent behavior and decision-making.
+A context graph is a structured topological field of interconnected states that guides agent behavior and decision-making.
 Context graphs implement a hierarchical state machine (HSM) architecture, where states are organized in a structured hierarchy that enables efficient organization of complex problem spaces.

 State Types